erikhuizinga/finddupes/README.md

 This indicates that the first element in `A` has a duplicate at the third element.

-### Find the last indices of duplicate character arrays and the other duplicate's indices
+### Find the last indices of duplicate character arrays and the other duplicates' indices

 ```MATLAB
 names = {'Charlie', 'Alice', 'Bob', 'Alice', 'Alice', 'Charlie'};